WebScaleSoftwareLtd/contenttruck/README.md

 ## How do I set this up?

+Firstly, run `schema.sql` on your Postgres database.
+This will create the tables that contenttruck uses.

 Contenttruck can be downloaded from the Docker image hub at `ghcr.io/webscalesoftwareltd/contenttruck:latest`.
 You can also specify a version tag or commit hash that has been committed to main.

 ```